jgamboa-fuentes/msl-ai-summarizer-azure2/README.md

   <img src="https://raw.githubusercontent.com/jgamboa-fuentes/msl-ai-summarizer-azure2/main/static/assets/dmLogo.png" alt="Data Management Logo" width="150">
 </p>

-# MSL Insights AI Analyser
+# MSL Insights AI Analyser V2

-**Author**: Enrique Gamboa, Sep 8 2025
+**Author**: Enrique Gamboa, Sep 12 2025

 This web application is an AI-powered tool designed to accelerate the analysis of Medical Science Liaison (MSL) insights.
-It allows users to upload an Excel file containing medical statements and automatically generates three distinct summaries or classifications for each statement using the power of the OpenAI API.
+It allows users to upload an Excel file containing medical statements and automatically generates three distinct, sequential insights for each statement using the power of the OpenAI API.

 ## Live Demo